Make no mistake about it: a recognizable and loved brand is one of the most valuable assets a company owns.

-The company has built up such a reputation and brand following, that they are able to increase their target to accommodate every “body”.Start small with your branding, and remember to focus on your target niche audience first.Click To Tweet
+The company has built up such a reputation and brand following, that it’s able to increase the target to accommodate every “body”.

 With time, your brand loyalty may grow enough to expand your reach.

-Step 4 : Outline the key qualities & benefits your brand offers.
+5. Outline the key qualities & benefits your brand offers.

 There will always be brands with bigger budgets and more resources to command their industry.

 Your products, services, and benefits belong solely to you.

 Starting a brand that is memorable means you dig deep to figure out what you offer, and no one else is offering.

 Focus on the qualities and benefits that make your company branding unique.